Dronecode/utm-adapter/spec/On_tactical_air_risk_mitigation.md

 **[Recommendation]** Aircraft should report position in WGS84 coordinates.

+**[Recommendation]** Aircraft should report own-speed only when measured independently from their position measurement;
+for example, by measuring optical flow or dynamic pressure.

+**[Recommendation]** Aircraft should report own-course only when measured independently from their position measurement;
+for example, by measuring the magnetic field.

 **[Recommendation]** UTM service providers should keep position report processing to the bare minimum: receive, identify concerned subscribers, dispatch.

 **[Recommendation]** UTM service providers should be able to determine a ballpark estimate of the distance between any two aircraft with very, very, very low latency.
-The estimate shall be such that the actual distance may be greater than the estimate, but not less.
+This estimate shall be such that the actual distance may be greater than the estimate, but not less.

 **[Recommendation]** Ground control stations should be able to